Our staff and volunteers

-Our team is made up of seven amazing humans, but only two of us are full-time!
+Our team is made up of seven amazing humans, but only one of us is full-time!
 We are:

 Laura O'Connell Rapira

 Laura O'Connell Rapira (Te Ātiawa, Ngāpuhi, Te Rarawa, Ngāti Whakaue) is our Director.
 Laura is a proud member of the rainbow community, passionate about unleashing the power of the crowd through digital and community organising, effective collaboration, values-based storytelling and creative campaigning.
 She loves her whānau, New Zealand music, festivals, travel, vegan food, dogs, our ocean and the power of human imagination.

 Eliot is our Community Campaign Organiser.
 He looks after our community petition platform OurActionStation and is here to support you in your campaigns.
 He is a Wellingtonian based in Auckland and has a background campaigning for animal rights issues.
 Eliot believes in the power of everyday people using digital tools and face-to-face tactics to make political and cultural change.
 In his time offline he plays a fight-dance game from Brazil called Capoeira Angola.